VersionLens/sthlmjs/slides/pascal.md

 What do we use for version controlling <br/>multi-service apps? <!-- .element: class="fragment" -->
 * GitOps <!-- .element: class="fragment" -->
+Note:
+- GitOps is a way of managing everything around the source code - build, deployment, infrastructure, etc, in a Git repository, and syncing that with the cloud.

 What should a GitOps repository for a full-stack, <br/>multi-repository app contain?